tatecarson/LSU-PDM-Spring-2018/Harware_Week_2_T/readme.md

 [Arduiono Tutorial](http://www.arduino.cc/en/Tutorial/AnalogInput)

 Using the value of analogRead as wait time between analogWrite high and low.
+This makes the LED blink fast or slow.